devchan64/devchan64.github.io/_posts/en/2025-03-25-legacy-technical-debt-network-failure-recovery.md

 tags:
 - Project
 - Bottleneck resolution
-title: '"Strategic Solutions to Network Failures by Addressing Legacy Technical Debt"'
+title: 'Strategic Solutions to Network Failures by Addressing Legacy Technical Debt'
 ---
 > `gpt-4-turbo` has translated this article into English.
 ---